Why are lactation consultants so EXPENSIVE??!

 Unsurprisingly, private insurance companies want to keep the money they earn in fees.
 This means they cover only to the exact limits of their policies and no more.
 The more expensive the policy, the more that's covered.
 Public insurance companies don't receive much by way of premiums, if anything, so their budgets for coverage are smaller.

-Recently, the Affordable Care Act required lactation coverage benefits in most insurance plans.
-Unfortunately, they immediately found loopholes to that requirement, such as requiring another credential (RN, IBCLC for example).
+The Affordable Care Act has required lactation coverage benefits in most insurance plans.
+Unfortunately, they immediately found loopholes to that requirement, such as requiring another credential (RN for example, or even an MD in some cases).
 This means the person providing that care may be more limited in scope by having two credentials instead of one.

 Timing is another factor for multi-credentialed IBCLCs.
 An MD, IBCLC has a lot of patients to see in addition to providing lactation care, so it can be difficult for them to achieve the balance of ratios and visit times in addition to their other responsibilities.
 Having a concurrent credential also means that person is charging a higher fee to cover the costs of their overhead, as well as recoup the costs of their more expensive education.

 "Sign here, here, and here.
 Thanks!
 We control your practice, now."

 Other limitations in insurance coverage are companies refusing to cover home-visiting providers, or denying claims submitted from out of network providers.
 United Health just faced a huge lawsuit & fines from this exact situation.
 Trying to bill insurance as an IBCLC is a hit-or-miss prospect.
 Some companies are covering lactation very well, paying providers up to $400 in reimbursement per visit, while others pay as little as $9.
 Since this income is so inconsistent, many IBCLCs resort to cash-pay or reimbursement billing via super bills to stay in business.